The Toronto Blue Jays (92-71) host the Seattle Mariners (91-72) at Rogers Centre on Saturday in Game 2 with the visitors...

 Where did the Toronto Blue Jays finish the season?

-The Blue Jays ended the 2020 campaign in third place in the AL East, but it was enough to get the team into the expanded playoffs.
+The Blue Jays ended the 2022 campaign in 2nd place in the AL East.

 How many games did the Toronto Blue Jays win?